forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 ansible-playbook create_gcp_vm.yml
 ```

-## Install Timemap and Datasheet with Ansible
+## 6) Run Ansible to install and run Timemap and Datasheet

 Installing Timemap and Datasheet are no different from installing on a normal server except you pass `inventories/webservers_gcp.yml` as an inventory to dynamically lookup the cloud VM.
 The run commad is: